 The amount that can be carried forward from any tax year to which the taper applied is the balance of the tapered annual allowance.

 You must use up your annual allowance for the current tax year first.
-Any outstanding annual allowance can then be carried forward from 2015-16 (the earliest of the three carry forward years available).
-Please be mindful that you must have been in a pension arrangement in an earlier year to have unused annual allowance to carry forward, although you don't have to have contributed.
+Any outstanding annual allowance can then be carried forward from 2016-17 (the earliest of the three carry forward years available).
+Please be mindful that you must have been in a pension arrangement in an earlier year to have unused annual allowance to carry forward, although you don't need to have contributed.

-Therefore, there is an excellent opportunity for high earners to make use of the £40,000 allowance from the tax year 2015-16 before it is lost (after 5 April 2019).
+Therefore, there is an excellent opportunity for high earners to make use of the unused allowance from the tax year 2016-17 before it is lost (after 5 April 2020).

 The definition of income for the £150,000 figure is ‘adjusted income’ which is total taxable income from all sources including earned income.
 All pension contributions are included in annual allowance calculations (though the calculations of the amounts to be included differ between defined contribution and defined benefit arrangements).